Muhammad-Taha7/TodoApp/README.md

 ✅ Todo App

 A modern and professional Todo Application built with React.js and Tailwind CSS.
-This app helps you stay productive by allowing you to add, prioritize, and manage your daily tasks in an easy and visually appealing way.
+This app helps you stay organized and productive by letting you add, prioritize, and manage daily tasks with an elegant UI.

 🚀 Features

-✍️ Add New Tasks – Quickly add tasks with a clean form.
+✍️ Add New Tasks – Quickly add tasks with a clean and simple form.

 🏷️ Priority Levels – Assign High, Medium, or Low priority to tasks.